Thomas C. Ayers's Collection

 Description:

 Horseshoe Curve-1966.
-Here is an original telephoto view that I took at the Pennsylvania Railroad's Horseshoe Curve near Altoona, Pennsylvania, during May of 1966.
-Shown here (L to R) is PRR engine #5760 and two others whose numbers are not legible. #5760 is an EP-22 built by EMD in 1951 and rated at 2,250 horsepower.
-They are pulling a 17-car westbound mail/express train under four-track Signal Bridge #2416, and passing a slow-moving ore train at the same time.
+Here is an original telephoto that I took at the Horseshoe Curve near Altoona, Pennsylvania, in May of 1966.
+Shown here (L to R) is Pennsylvania Railroad engine #5760 and more units whose road numbers are not recorded.
+All were built by GM-EMD. #5760 is an EP-22 built in November of 1952 and rated at 2,250 horsepower.
+They're passing under four-track Signal Bridge #2417/6 with a 17-car mail and express train on its way up the Allegheny Mountains to Gallitzin and points West.
+Note that it's passing a slow-moving iron ore train. (#28 of 39)

 Photo Date: